 A total of 29 BTS operated by the four major telecommunication service providers in Nigeria were chosen at random from the study region.
 Accessibility to the base stations and proximity to buildings were major criteria for selection.
 Five base stations were selected from each location, except Warri-North having four.
 Most of the BTS have at least 3 sectoral antennas and each antenna covers a distance of 1200m radius.
-A Trifield EMF meter (Model, TF2) used measure the PD to radiofrequency radiation from the base stations.
+A Trifield EMF meter (Model, TF2)was used to measure the PD of radiofrequency radiation from the base stations.
 The meter is a broadband device for monitoring high-frequency radiation in the range of 20 MHz to 6 GHz, covering most of the wireless communication frequency spectrum.
 In-situ measurements of PD in milliwatts per square meter (mWm-2), of RF radiation from selected BTS, were made at heights of 1.5 m and 1.7 m starting from the feet of the BTS to a distance of 100 m away at 20 m intervals.
-The EM meter was placed on an adjustable tripod stand as shown in Figure 2 which ensures that the meter was maintained at a height above ground level. constant Measurements were taken at the line of sight to the BTS antenna (Ayinmode and Farai. repeated 2013).
-Five measurements at an interval of 5 minutes were taken at each distance from the base of the base station.
+Measurement set-up as shown in Orogodo et al, 2022.
+Measurements were taken at the line of sight to the BTS antenna (Avinmode and Farai, 2013).
+Five repeated in-situ measurements at an interval of 5 minutes were taken at each distance from the base of the base station.
 This was done to take into consideration the fluctuating nature of the RF radiation occasioned by obstructions along a line of transmission and also to estimate the worst-case scenario of exposure at each location.
 The average of the five readings was computed and taken as the average PD reading for each position.